hiregroundholdings/azure-devops-mcp/.azurepipelines/README.md

 ## Pipeline Files

-### CI/CD Approach Options

-You can choose between two approaches for your CI/CD pipelines:

-#### Option 1: Separate CI and CD Pipelines (Recommended)
+### CI/CD Approach: Separate CI and CD Pipelines ✅

 - **`build.yaml`** - Continuous Integration (CI) pipeline
-  - Triggers on commits to main branch
+  - Triggers on commits to main branch (excludes `.azure/**` and deployment pipeline changes)
   - Builds and pushes Docker image to Azure Container Registry
-  - Publishes deployment artifacts and metadata
+  - Publishes deployment metadata for consumption by CD pipeline

 - **`deploy.yaml`** - Continuous Deployment (CD) pipeline
+  - Triggered by:
-  - Triggered by completion of the build pipeline
+    - Completion of the build pipeline (automatic container deployment)
-  - Deploys the built container to Azure Container Apps
+    - Changes to `.azure/**` (infrastructure-only deployment)
+    - Changes to the deployment pipeline itself
+  - Deploys infrastructure using Bicep templates (from repository, not artifacts)
+  - Conditionally updates container app (only when new build is available)
   - Performs health checks and notifications

-#### Option 2: Combined Pipeline

-- **`release.yaml`** - Combined build and deployment pipeline
+- **`release.yaml`** - Combined build and deployment pipeline (legacy)
   - Single pipeline that handles both build and deployment
-  - Simpler setup but less flexible
+  - Kept for reference/fallback scenarios

+## Key Features

+### 🎯 **Smart Triggering**
+- **Code changes** → Triggers build pipeline → Automatically triggers deployment
+- **Infrastructure changes** → Triggers deployment pipeline only (no unnecessary builds)
+- **Deployment pipeline changes** → Triggers deployment pipeline for self-validation

+### 🔄 **Flexible Deployment Modes**

+#### 1. **Full Deployment** (Build + Deploy)
+When the build pipeline completes:
+- Downloads build metadata with new image information
+- Deploys infrastructure using latest Bicep templates
+- Updates container app with newly built image
+- Performs health verification

+#### 2. **Infrastructure-Only Deployment**
+When only infrastructure changes:
+- Uses latest available container image from registry
+- Deploys infrastructure updates using Bicep templates
+- Skips container app image update (no new build)
+- Performs health verification

+### 🏗️ **Infrastructure Management**
+- Infrastructure files (`.azure/**`) are sourced directly from the repository
+- No infrastructure artifacts are published by the build pipeline
+- Deployment pipeline uses `$(System.DefaultWorkingDirectory)/.azure/main.bicep`
+- Supports both new deployments and incremental updates

 ## Configuration